hhsievertsen/-On-Using-Pareto-Distributions-for-Measuring-Top-Earnings-Gender-Disparities/README.md

-# On Using Pareto Distributions for Measuring Top-Earnings Gender Disparities
+# Gender Disparities in Top Earnings: Measurement and Facts for Denmark 1980-2013

-This repository contains the replication files for the paper "On Using Pareto Distributions for Measuring Top-Earnings Gender Disparities" by Hansen, Harmenberg, Öberg, and Sievertsen.
+This repository contains the replication files for the paper "Gender Disparities in Top Earnings: Measurement and Facts for Denmark 1980-2013" (forthcoming in the Journal of Economic Inequality) by Hansen, Harmenberg, Öberg, and Sievertsen.

 ### Contents